 Is Grammarly Premium Worth Paying for?

 If you write a lot and use a 50% off coupon code, Grammarly is a very useful tool for the price.
 It's great for catching errors like missed commas or commas being used when they aren't needed.
 It also points out unnecessary uses of the word that, and mix-ups between which and that, missed hyphens, missed apostrophes, misspelled words, missed capitalizations, and incorrect tenses.
-And with one click, Grammarly will also rewrite awkwardly written sentences.
+And with one click, Grammarly rewrites awkwardly written sentences.

 Grammarly doesn't completely eliminate mistakes, but it does catch a ton of them.
 It can also make writing more engaging by suggesting synonyms for overused words or weak adjectives.
 However, it won't eliminate the need to edit your work.
-You still have to carefully read through documents to search for mistakes that Grammarly misses.
+You still have to carefully read through documents to search for mistakes Grammarly misses.
 If you're a student, you can use Grammarly as a Plagiarism checker, but only if you subscribe to Premium.

 The main pros of using Grammarly are that it finds a lot of mistakes and can make writing more engaging.
 The main cons are that it misses some mistakes and the corrections it suggests aren't always accurate.
 Grammarly is a helpful aid, but it won't eliminate the painful chore of editing your work.